MannLabs/py-lmd/docs/pages/quickstart.rst

 Numbers and Letters
 =======================

 The py-lmd tools offer a limited support for numbers and some capital letters.
 The following glyphs are available: `ABCDEFGHI0123456789-_`.
-They were included in the package as they allow for the development of more consistent calibration and sample indexing.In screens with multiple slides, samples can be unambigously identified from imaged data.
+They were included in the package as they allow for the development of more consistent calibration and sample indexing.In screens with multiple slides, samples can be unambiguously identified from imaged data.

 We will first use :py:meth:`~lmd.tools.glyphs` to load single glyphs.
 The glyphs are included in the py-lmd package as SVG files and are loaded by the :py:meth:`~lmd.lib.Collection.svg_to_lmd` into an uncalibrated :py:class:`~lmd.lib.Collection`.
 This uncalibrated collection is returned and can be joined with a calibrated collection with the :py:meth:`~lmd.lib.Collection.join` function.